avalanche-foundation/ACPs/ACPs/226-dynamic-minimum-block-times/README.md

 ## Backwards Compatibility

 While this proposal requires a network upgrade and updates the EVM block header format, it does so in a way that tries to maintain as much backwards compatibility as possible.
 Specifically, applications that currently parse and use the existing timestamp field that is denominated in seconds can continue to do so.
-The `timeMilliseconds` header value only needs to be used in cases where more granular timestamps are required.
+The `timestampMilliseconds` header value only needs to be used in cases where more granular timestamps are required.

 ## Reference Implementation